-Featured BUG Jam Videos 17 October 2025 2025 - October BUG Jam VIDEO & SONGBOOK Here's our Bytown Ukulele Group (BUG) Spooktacular Autumn Jam recorded on October 15, 2025, at the Ottawa Masonic Centre with a full house of enthusiastic ukers!
+Featured BUG Jam Videos 11 February 2026 2026 - February BUG Jam VIDEO & SONGBOOK Here's our Bytown Ukulele Group (BUG) Jam recorded on February 11, 2026!
 We're in Ottawa Ontario Canada - join us to strum, sing, and be merry!
 It's FUN!
 And you don't need to be any good.

-Featured BUG Jams & Events 16 October 2025 Save the Dates for Upcoming BUG Jams!
+Featured BUG Jams & Events 1 January 2026 Save the Dates for Upcoming BUG Jams!
 Mark your calendars to remind you when the BUG Jams are and when you can purchase tickets - it's not ALWAYS the same!
+It will always be on a Wednesday, but not necessarily the 3rd Wednesday of the month!

 Songs 29 April 2017 You're No Good "You're No Good" is a song written by Clint Ballard, Jr., first performed by Dee Dee Warwick for Jubilee Records in 1963 with production by Jerry Leiber and Mike Stoller.